Traumatic Brain Injury

 TBI Waiver

-The TBI Waiver pilot begain in September 2018.
+The TBI Waiver has been operational for three years.
 The program is currently available to eligible individuals living in the Alliance Health (LME-MCO) catchment area (Wake, Durham, Johnston and Cumberland counties).
 It offers a variety of services and supports to eligible individuals.

-Division of Health Benefits (DHB) is in the process of drafting the TBI Waiver Pilot renewal application to the Center for Medicare and Medicaid Services (CMS).
-The propsed plan includes the possibility of expanding the Waiver into a second catchment area.
+Division of Health Benefits (DHB) has submitted the TBI Waiver renewal application to the Centers for Medicare and Medicaid Services (CMS).
+The renewal will include:

 The original TBI Waiver application to the Centers for Medicare and Medicaid Services (CMS) can be found here.